Law meeting

 Program summary

-Build strong research skills and broaden your understanding of legal principles.
+Build strong research skills and broaden your understanding of the law as a social institution.
 This online degree program can help you prepare for a career in a variety of fields that require knowledge of the law and legal processes.

 Application deadline